quietui/quiet/docs/docs/components/checkbox.md

 ### Changing the size

-Use the `size` attribute to change the text field's size.
+Use the `size` attribute to change the checkbox's size.

 ```html {.example}
 <quiet-checkbox size="xs">Extra small</quiet-checkbox><br>